yacinehmito/learning-resource-manager/README.md

 ## A Resource
 Resources are articles, videos or any other educational media, which helped someone in a similar context (i.e. a student or teacher) get that "Ah Ha" moments in that particular subject.

-The view of a resource features a headline, author, timestamp, upvotes, comments (collapsed), url and image?
+The view of a resource features a headline, author, timestamp, upvotes, comments (collapsed), url.

 Each resource can be upvoted and commented on, to allow feedback and "mass intelligence" sorting.